×

 About the Authors

-Braden Wood Braden Wood is a writer at Expat Exchange.
-In addition to researching and writing feature articles for Expat Exchange, Braden is involved with site development and design, photography, video content and the launch of our new podcast.
+Braden Wood Braden Wood is a part-time content developer at Expat Exchange .
+In addition to researching and writing articles for Expat Exchange, he is involved with photo and video content development with a special focus on New York City, where he is a student in the Undergraduate Film & Television program at NYU Tisch School of the Arts.

 Betsy Burlingame Betsy Burlingame is the Founder and President of Expat Exchange and is one of the Founders of Digital Nomad Exchange.
 She launched Expat Exchange in 1997 as her Master's thesis project at NYU.
 Prior to Expat Exchange, Betsy worked at AT&T in International and Mass Market Marketing.
 She graduated from Ohio Wesleyan University with a BA in International Business and German.